nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU_MODEL_PROPERTY.md

 ## Optional Practice

-Apply what you've learned so far to any endpoints you've created that take the user ID from the request body (`request.data['uid']` or `request.data['user_id']`) and pass it through the header.
+Apply what you've learned so far to any endpoints you've created that take the user ID from the request body (`request.data['uid']` or `request.data['userId']`) and pass it through the header.
 Non-GET endpoints included.